Tethered Oral Tissues (TOTS) FAQs

 - We provide patients with clear post-operative instructions for the surgical site massages and also for pain and soreness management

-- We value a team approach including lactation consultants, myofunctional therapists (bodywork specialists), midwives, speech therapists, occupational therapists, and pediatricians
+- We value a team approach including lactation consultants, Doctors of Osteopathic Medicine (DOs), myofunctional therapists, midwives, speech therapists, occupational therapists, chiropractors, and pediatricians

 - Dr. Huffman is a proud member of the IATP as well as ICAP (International Consortium of Ankylofrenula Professionals) and has wide-spread support and respect from the medical community for his TOTS work.